What's Included

 - Cleanup and disposal of tile offcuts and packaging

-Materials (tiles, adhesive, grout, waterproof tape for junctions) typically make up 40–50% of the total cost.
-Labour is the remainder, and it scales with pattern complexity and the number of cuts required.
+Materials (tiles, adhesive, grout, silicone) typically make up 40–50% of the total cost.
+Labour is the remainder, and it scales with pattern complexity, tile size, and the number of cuts required.
+Labour rates for bathroom tiling run $45–$120/m2 nationally, with wall tiling at the higher end due to the precision required for vertical work and fixture cutouts.

 Waterproofing is not included in the tiling price.
-Under AS 3740, all wet areas must be waterproofed by a licensed waterproofer before tiling begins.
+Under AS 3740:2021, all wet areas must be waterproofed by a licensed waterproofer before tiling begins.
+The waterproofing membrane is a mandatory hold point: a certifier must inspect and approve it before your tiler can start.
 This is a separate trade and a separate quote, typically $1,000–$2,500 for a standard bathroom.
+See our bathroom waterproofing cost guide for details.

 What Affects the Cost

 - Tile type and size.
 Basic ceramic and subway tiles are the most affordable to supply and install.
-Large-format porcelain (600x600mm and above) requires a flatter substrate and more adhesive.
-Natural stone needs sealing and careful handling.
-Mosaics are labour-intensive due to the cutting and grouting per sheet.
+Large-format porcelain (600x600mm and above) requires a flatter substrate, more adhesive, and careful handling.
+Natural stone needs sealing and specialised cutting.
+Mosaics are labour-intensive due to alignment and grouting per sheet.

 - Pattern complexity.
 Straight stack and brick bond are the fastest to lay.
 Herringbone, chevron, and mixed patterns increase labour time by 20–40%.